18F/identity-idp/docs/mobile.md

 6. In the Chrome browser on your phone, open a new incognito tab.
 In the address bar, type in `https://` (don't forget the `s`) followed by your LAN IP and port number (like `https://192.168.x.x:3000`).
 When you visit this page, you may see a **Your connection is not private** message.
 Click **Advanced** and **Proceed** to continue.
 You should then see the sign in screen of the identity-idp app.

 After you complete these steps, pages from the app are served from your development machine to your mobile device, where you may now use the identity-idp app.
 For front-end development, you may now want to turn on browser development tools per the next section of these instructions.

-Some Android users report they can access `localhost:3000` on their phone, without the need to use `https://192.168.x.x:3000`.

 ## Debugging with the desktop browser